 Air Quality Forecasting

 Like the weather, air quality conditions can be forecast.
-The APCD works with the Indiana Department of Environmental Management (IDEM) to forecast levels of ground-level ozone (O3) and fine particle pollution (PM2.5) in Louisville and Southern Indiana.
-The forecast is generated using meteorological expertise and computer models, as well as local air monitoring and meteorological data.
+The APCD works with the Indiana Department of Environmental Management (IDEM) to generate the forecast using meteorological expertise and computer models, as well as local air monitoring and meteorological data.

-The goal of forecasting air quality is to let the public, particularly those in sensitive populations, know what the air quality is going to be like so they can plan their day accordingly.
+The goal of forecasting air quality is to let the public, especially those in groups that are more sensitive to air pollution, know what the air quality is going to be like so they can plan their day accordingly.
 You can find Louisville's daily forecast on EPA's AirNow, as well as the APCD's Twitter and Facebook pages.

-The Air Quality Index (AQI) is used to convey the risks that local air quality may have on individual health.
+The forecast uses the categories of the Air Quality Index, a tool that is used to convey the risks that local air quality may have on individual health.
+Each forecast, and its meaning, is explained in the chart below.

 of sensitive groups may experience more serious health effects